PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-text/+page.md

 You can call this method multiple times.

-Use the configuration method `page()` to specify which `Page` the user should come to if she hasn't entered any text that matches any of the texts passed to `pageIfEquals()`.
+Use the configuration method `page()` to specify which `Page` the user should come to if she has entered a text that's not equal to any of the texts passed to `pageIfEquals()`.

 ::: tip Example